FOREX-Yen softens past 150 per dollar for first time since 1990

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Rae Wee and Alun John, additional reporting by London and Tokyo markets teams; Editing by Stephen Coates, Angus MacSwan and Kim Coghill)
+(Reporting by Alun John, additional reporting by Rae Wee in Singapore and London and Tokyo markets teams; Editing by Stephen Coates, Angus MacSwan, Kim Coghill, William Maclean)

 ((Rae.Wee@thomsonreuters.com;))